 How a robust billing platform complements distribution opportunities

 1. The manufacturer may be billing the reseller directly.
-A billing platform may be merely tracking who their customers are for reporting’s sake.
+A billing platform may be merely tracking who its customers are for reporting’s sake.
 Or, the reseller may be a pass-through entity, where the end user is paying for the product themselves.

 2. In another scenario, the end user exists as a subscription on the seller’s account.
 The distributor is getting rolled-up information every month while the subscription activity is with the end user.
 Each line item, or each subscription, represents an end user organization.